Articles on: Settings

 There are multiple cookie consent modes available that differ in stringency.
 The two most common modes are explicit and implied cookie consent.

 Visitors do not necessarily have to click on a banner button for a decision to be made.
 By default, clicking anywhere on the pages implies a consent.
-This mode is not recommended when you use a strict banner (like Accept only, Accept/Decline, or Preferences with Strict/Loose policy available) because it counts as a decline.
+This mode is not recommended when you use a strict banner (like Accept only, Accept/Decline, or Preferences with Strict/Loose policy available) because it counts as an accept.
 This mode is also referred to as "the soft way" for cookie consent.

 When the banner keeps showing on each page until the visitor has explicitly responded by clicking on an action button on the banner, then the explicit cookie consent mode is used.
 This cookie consent mode is the default setting as per the GDPR requirement.
 This mode is also known as "the hard way" for cookie consent.

-Updated on: 20/02/2024
+Updated on: 02/10/2024

 Was this article helpful?